 (The following bio was deceptively written by me in the third person, in case anyone has use for such a thing.)

 Ben Houge (rhymes with "vogue") is an internationally active American artist operating at the nexus of music composition, video games, performance, sound installation, and digital art.
 Since relocating from Shanghai to the Boston area in 2010, his projects have included an asparagus opera, a six-channel sound installation based on live subway sounds, algorithmic choral music, and a real-time video piece visualizing data from the Boston Harbor Islands.
-Recent work has been presented in collaboration with groups such as Boston Cyberarts, Non-event, Eyebeam in New York, Studio Z in Saint Paul, Chapel Performance Space in Seattle, and the San Diego Museum of Art.
+Recent work has been presented in collaboration with groups such as Boston Cyberarts, the ILLUMINUS Festival, Non-event, Studio Z in Saint Paul, Chapel Performance Space in Seattle, and the San Diego Museum of Art.
 In 2012, he was a visiting artist at MIT, working with the Media Lab’s Responsive Environments group on the sonification of real-time data from ubiquitous sensor networks.